cavo789/blog/blog/XXX/docker-joomla-part-2/index.md

 Our orchestration file will also inform Docker that we want the Joomla site to be persistent, i.e. the files to be saved on our hard disk.
 The same applies to the database.

-We need to do this so that, if we *kill* the Docker container to release memory f.i., we want that the Joomla website is saved on disk.
-We want files but the database too.
+We need to do this so that, if we voluntarily **remove** the Docker container to release memory f.i., we want that the Joomla website is saved on disk.
+So, next time we will wake **up** our site, files and database tables will be restored.

 :::info Persistence
-There are two types of persistence, the one managed natively by Docker (*intern volumes*) or the one where we'll see the files in our project (*mounted volumes*).
+There are two types of persistence, the one managed natively by Docker (*intern volumes*) or the one where we'll see the files in our project's folder (*mounted volumes*).
 We'll opt for the latter.
 See my article [Using volumes with Docker, use cases](/blog/docker-volumes) if you want to learn more.
 :::

 We're also going to define a dependency (based on `depends_on` and `healthcheck`): Joomla must wait for the database server to be ready before starting its installation (in fact, if the Joomla installer tries to access MySQL before the system is even loaded, our project will crash during container loading).